 When I first started running, five years ago, I went to my local Sweaty Betty, stood on an old-school foot measure and bought the pair that fit, despite them looking like something you'd wear to do ward rounds.
 I soon developed a knee injury that had me pulling out of my first marathon, and realised that perhaps I should be paying more attention to the shoes that were going to carry me hundreds of miles.

 Now, my personal advice is to seek out a specialist running shop for your running trainers, preferably one that sells a range of brands, such as Sweatshop, Runners Need, or Up and Running.
-The staff should be able to give you an unbiased opinion on their offering and provide a gait analysis, where your running form is filmed on a treadmill and analysed to establish if you 'pronate' (where your foot rolls inwards or outwards on landing).
+Of course, that's not an option right now, but when lockdown lifts, the staff should be able to give you an unbiased opinion on their offering and provide a gait analysis, where your running form is filmed on a treadmill and analysed to establish if you 'pronate' (where your foot rolls inwards or outwards on landing).
 Typically, those with flat feet overpronate, while people with a high arch tend to underpronate.

 You can often figure out your natural style by watching yourself run on the treadmill in the mirror at the gym.
 If your foot rolls in by more than about 15%, you overpronate; if it rolls outwards then you probably underpronate.
 Additionally, pay attention to what your toes are doing; if you’re using mostly your little toe to push off then it’s likely that you’re underpronating, and if it’s the big toe and second toe doing the brunt of the work, then you might be overpronating.
 You could also be neutral, running without pronation – pushing off evenly at the front of your foot.